top of page

 William Roseberry

-William Roseberry is professor and chair of the department of anthropology in the Graduate Faculty of the New School for Social Research.
+William Roseberry is professor and chair of the Department of Anthropology at the Graduate Faculty of the New School for Social Research.
 His books include Anthropologies and Histories (1989).

 Richard Rosecrance